tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 Title: Service Integrations Tutorial
-Date: 2014-07-29 10:45 +0200

 [TOC]

-**NOTE: This tutorial applies to Nuvola Player 3 that is currently in development.**

-This tutorial briefly describes creation of a new service integration for Nuvola Player 3 from scratch.
-The goal is to write an integration script for *Test service* shipped with Nuvola Player,

-There is also more detailed [Service Integrations Guide]({filename}guide.md) that provides insight to the NuvolaKit core.
+This tutorial briefly describes creation of **a new service integration for Nuvola Player 3 from scratch**.
+The goal is to write an integration script for *Test service* shipped with Nuvola Player and to prepare you to create your own service integration.
+I'm looking forward to a code review ;-) There is also more detailed [Service Integrations Guide]({filename}guide.md) that provides insight to the NuvolaKit core.